edwin-bluekite/cakephp-restkit/README.md

 # CakePHP RestKit plugin

-A stateless REST API plugin for CakePHP
+A stateless REST API plugin for CakePHP using the HAL convention

 ## Version ##